rlucente-se-jboss/anbox-f34/README.md

     adb install ATAK-4.3.0.4-67479c44-civ-release.apk

-The ATAK application will appear with the `Anbox Application Manager` window on your desktop.
+The ATAK application will appear within the `Anbox Application Manager` window on your desktop.
 You can now launch that application.